Colombia

 Healthcare

 Healthcare insurance in Colombia is compulsory and provided by either the public sector or private medical plans.
-The public healthcare system consists of the Contributive System (CS), which is financed by taxes paid by both employers and employees, and the Subsidized System (SS) for those who are unable to pay for their healthcare.
+The public healthcare system consists of the Contributive System (CS), which is financed by taxes paid by employers and employees, and the Subsidized System (SS) for those who are unable to pay for their healthcare.

 Paid Time Off